 - 2½ lb colorful new potatoes -washed and halved or quartered

-- ¼ c extra virgin olive oil
+- ⅓ c extra virgin olive oil + more as needed

-- ⅓ c Italian parsley -minced
+- ⅓ c Italian parsley -roughly chopped

-- 1 tbs sea salt
+- 1 tbs sea salt + more to taste

 - freshly cracked black pepper to taste